FM Dojo — User Guide

 - Close the database — FM Dojo runs

-RemovedbyFMS/[timestamp]_[filename]on the server.
-Leaves you a fallback if the restore doesn't go as expected.
-Strongly recommended. - Copy backup over live — copies the selected backup file into the Databases directory on the server.
+Backups/FMDojoRestoreArchive/[database]/[timestamp]-pre-restore-[filename]on the server.
+Those archive files appear in the Backups tab as rollback points with a Rollback button. - Copy backup over live — copies the selected backup file into the Databases directory on the server.
 No file transfer to your browser — this happens entirely on the server via SSH.

 - Import data from current file (optional) — see below.